Luigian/Traffic/README.md

 * The OpenCV-Python module (`cv2`) is used to read each image as a `numpy.ndarray` (a numpy multidimensional array).
 To pass these images into a neural network, the images need to be the same size, so each image is being resized to have width `IMG_WIDTH` and height `IMG_HEIGHT`.

-* The function return a tuple `(images, labels)`. `images` is a list of all of the images in the data set, where each image is represented as a `numpy.ndarray` of the appropriate size. `labels` is a list of integers, representing the category number for each of the corresponding images in the `images` list.
+* The function return a tuple `(images, labels)`. `images` is a list of all the images in the data set, where each image is represented as a `numpy.ndarray` of the appropriate size. `labels` is a list of integers, representing the category number for each of the corresponding images in the `images` list.

 * On macOS, the `/` character is used to separate path components, while the `\` character is used on Windows.
 By using `os.path.join`, this function is platform-independent, it works regardless of operating system.